The BBC had been considering a response to Associated Rediffusion's successful and

 Much has been made of Jimmy Savile and Johnnie Stewart having to guess the what the chart would look like a few weeks' ahead, but choices made in early December included Heinz and Brian Poole & The Tremeloes, neither of which were in the top ten on the week of transmission.

 The debut couldn't have come at a better time for the BBC.
 Pop music shows had started making their presence felt in the Television Audience Measurement top ten ratings.
-Thank Your Lucky Stars had been in the top ten twice in summer 1963, while It's The Beatles, their appearance on Juke Box Jury and the band's appearance on the Royal Command Performance also took pop music into millions of homes the month before the The Pops' first show.
+Thank Your Lucky Stars had been in the top ten twice in summer 1963, while It's The Beatles, their appearance on Sunday Night at the London Palladium, Juke Box Jury and the Royal Command Performance also took pop music into millions of homes the month before the The Pops' first show.
 However, it has to be noted that Top Of The Pops itself never once reached the top ten ratings in the sixties.

 Ready, Steady, Go! was the trend-